anton-kapralov/makefile-analyzer/README.md

-# makefile-analyzer
+# Makefile Analyzer

-Demo project for analysing C makefile using Java
+Demo project for analysing C makefile using Java.